 Frequently Asked Questions

-- What organizations are eligible for funding?
-Organizations seeking partnership with the Cowlitz Tribal Foundation must be 501(c)3 nonprofit organizations or organization with fiscal sponsorship.
-For Clark County Fund specifically, priority is directed to culturally responsive, culturally specific, or community-based organizations with projects or programs that support low-income people, communities of color, and rural communities; projects or programs that provide basic human needs and care; and projects or programs that support access to education.
+1. What organizations are eligible for funding?
+Organizations seeking partnership with the Cowlitz Tribal Foundation must be 501(c)3 nonprofit organizations or organization with fiscal sponsorship. -- Clark County Fund: Priority is directed to culturally responsive, culturally specific, or community-based organizations with projects or programs that support low-income people, communities of color, and rural communities; projects or programs that provide basic human needs and care; and projects or programs that support access to education.

-- Does the Foundation support Native-focused or Native-led programs?
+2. Does the Foundation support Native-focused or Native-led programs?
 Yes.
-The Cowlitz Tribal Foundation serves as a philanthropic resource for nonprofit organizations with a multitude of focus areas, serving Clark County, Washington and throughout the State of Washington.
+The Cowlitz Tribal Foundation serves as a philanthropic resource for nonprofit organizations with a multitude of focus areas.

-- How often can organizations apply for a grant?
-Qualified organizations can apply annually.
-Specifically for the Clark County Fund, however, if an organization is funded for three (3) consecutive years, a one (1) year pause is required prior to applying for funding again.
+4. How often can organizations apply for a grant?
+Qualified organizations can apply annually. -- Clark County Fund: If an organization is funded for three (3) consecutive years, a one (1) year pause is required prior to applying for funding again.

 Welcome to the 2026 Clark County Fund grant application, made possible through the Cowlitz Indian Tribe!